bayi/BayisCreatePack/NOTES.md

 ## Worldgen
 + Starter island types: hard (without chest), default (with chest lava and ice) and easy (with a minimal AE2 setup and extra items)
 + No starter loot or chest (on hard map) generates
-+ Structures generate: strongholds, trial chambers, monuments, nether fortress and end cities
++ Structures generate: strongholds, trial chambers
 + All biomes generate, all structure bounding boxes generate
 + Increased spread for monuments and trial chambers